Updated: 2 days ago

-Here are 6 positive reasons to having a Micro wedding:-
+Here are 6 positive reasons to planning a Micro wedding:-

 1. You will be able to enjoy a more relaxed day - Having a wedding with an average number of 82 day guests and 103 evening guests.
 Planning an event that size is a huge project that involves juggling multiple suppliers, chasing RSVPs, planning seating arrangements, and ensuring there’s enough food, booze and entertainment for your guests on the day.
 If parents financially contribute, they may feel it’s their right to have a say in your day, which can lead to conflict.